eloylp/go-kit/README.md

 	// Reach http://0.0.0.0:8080/product/1 , multiple times.
 	// Then Reach http://0.0.0.0:8080/metrics, we should see all metrics there.
 	// Note the placeholder {ID} instead of the real product id should be listed.
 }

+// We need an endpoint mapper implementation to avoid cardinality problems in metrics.
+// This is just a naive implementation for the example.

+// This type should wrap an efficient implementation, like https://github.com/hashicorp/go-immutable-radix type EndpointMapper struct {
+	productIDPathReg *regexp.Regexp
+}

+func NewEndpointMapper() *EndpointMapper {
+	return &EndpointMapper{
+		productIDPathReg: regexp.MustCompile(`^/product/\d+$`),
+	}
+}

+func (m *EndpointMapper) Map(url string) string {
+	if m.productIDPathReg.MatchString(url) {
+		return "/product/{ID}"
+	}
+	return url
+}

 func productHandler() http.HandlerFunc {